ULE Glass (Corning)

 - Zerodur – Schott’s near-zero CTE, yellow-tinted glass ceramic.
 The industry standard in this category.

-- Fused Silica – An extremely high-purity version of fused quartz, with good mechanical properties and low CTE.
+- Fused Silica – An extremely high-purity synthetic version of fused quartz, with good mechanical properties and low CTE.